U.S. Bicycle Route 66

 U.S. Bicycle Route 66 (USBR 66) is a United States Bicycle Route that follows the former U.S. Route 66 (US 66) across the United States.
 The first section of the route, spanning 358 mi between Baxter Springs, Kansas, and St. Louis, Missouri, was designated as USBR 66 in 2018.
 A second section was designated in 2021 between Santa Monica, California, and the Arizona state line near Needles, California.
-The Oklahoma section was designated in 2022.
+The Oklahoma section was designated in 2022, bringing the route to over 1,024 mi.
 The rest of the route remains proposed but not yet designated.